NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/quoFEM/FramePeriod.rst

 .. note::

    For this particular problem setup in which the user is not using a postprocessing script, the user may specify any names for the QoI variables.
 They are only being used by dakota to return information on the errors.
-We used 'dT1' and 'dT2' due to our affinity for 3 letter acronynms!
+We used 'dT1' and 'dT2' due to our affinity for 3 letter acronyms!

 5. Next click on the 'Run' button.
 This will cause the backend application to launch dakota.
 When done the RES panel tab will be selected and the results will be displayed as shown in the figure below.
 The figure shows dakota returned, for inputs provided, estimates of our unknown parameters to be :math:`m1=0.531508` and :math:`m2=0.249232`.